DDMAL/MIRAI/README.md

 # [SIMSSA](https://ddmal.github.io/simssa-website/)

 This is the repository for the SIMSSA website distributed via GitHub Pages.
 It is a static website built using Jekyll, meaning that there is no backend presence, and the entirety of the site is stored in this repository, blog contents included.
-The formatting was adapted from the previous statamic theme, with slight adjustments to the blog and responsive upgrades.
+The formatting was adapted from the previous statamic theme, with adjustments to the blog, navbar, and responsiveness.

 ## Contents